 - Project Delete

 - Assignment Delete

 Enable Actual Edit on Assignment Views – allows editing of actuals when toggled to Actuals on Assignment Views.
 If not checked, the actuals shown are read only.

-Enable Request - allows for requesting resources via the Requests button
+Enable Request - allows for requesting resources via the Requests button on the Assignments page.

 Auto-Approve Requests - turns on automatic approvals for resource or skill requests, so the Resource Manager doesn't have to approve each request.
 The Request then becomes a Resource or Skill Assignment.

 Enable Teams – Allows Teams functionality to be used.